 History and Overview of Grand Turk

-Grand Turk is an island in the country of the Turks and Caicos Islands, which is a British Overseas Territory that’s located in the tropical Atlantic between the Bahamas and the Dominican Republic.
+Grand Turk is an island in the country of Turks and Caicos, which is a British Overseas Territory located in the tropical Atlantic Ocean between the Bahamas and the Dominican Republic.

 Originally founded by settlers from Bermuda as a site for sea salt production in 1681, Cockburn Town on Grand Turk has been the official capital of the Turks and Caicos since 1766.
-Many of the country’s main government offices, including the Supreme Court and the Governor’s Residence, can be found here.
+Many of the country’s main government offices, including the main Supreme Court bench and the Governor’s official residence, can be found here.
+Despite this, the Governor primarily resides on Providenciales now (where most Ministers live and where Cabinet usually meets), and the Supreme Court has additional benches on Providenciales.

-Several important historic events have taken place around this small island, including being the likely spot of Columbus’s first landfall in the New World, and the first dry land American astronaut John Glenn stepped foot on after orbiting Earth in 1962.
+Several important historic events have taken place or are thought to have occurred around this small island.
+Grand Turk was likely the location of Christopher Columbus' first landfall in the New World in 1492.
+In 1962, Grand Turk was the first dry land that American astronaut John Glenn stepped foot on after orbiting Earth.

 History

-Tainos are believed to be the island’s first inhabitants.
-It’s believed that these peoples migrated north up through the Caribbean sometime around the year 700 AD.
-Grand Turk never had the populations of Tainos that Middle Caicos, Providenciales, and East Caicos did, yet did support some small fishing communities.
+The Lucayans (a Taíno-language people) are believed to have been Grand Turk's first inhabitants.
+Historians suspect that these people migrated to the Turks and Caicos (from South America and via the Caribbean islands) around the year 700 AD.
+Grand Turk never had the populations of Lucayans that North Caicos and Middle Caicos did, yet the island did support some small fishing communities.

-Grand Turk is also considered by some historians to be Christopher Columbus’s first point of landfall in the New World.
-The case is strong.
-Of the three main candidate islands, Grand Turk offers the best match of terrain to Columbus’s account of a “bean-shaped” island with central ponds.
+Grand Turk is also considered by some historians to be Christopher Columbus’ first point of landfall in the New World.
+There is a strong case for this theory, as of the two main candidate islands—San Salvador in the Bahamas and Grand Turk—Grand Turk's terrain best matches Columbus’ account of a “bean-shaped” island with central ponds.
 The lush vegetation described in original accounts may have been dense red mangrove forests in the central salinas, which likely existed before the advent of the salt production days and would have been a verdant green.
 Such mangrove systems are still found in the Caicos Islands, and can reach heights approaching 30 feet (9 m).

-Not long into the 1500s, the Taino population disappeared due to disease and slavery, and the Turks and Caicos remained largely uninhabited for about a century.
+Early into the 1500s, the Lucayan population disappeared due to disease and slavery, and the Turks and Caicos remained largely uninhabited for about a century.
 During this period, loose control passed between pirates, the Spanish, the French, and the British.

-Sometime near the end of the 1600s, British colonialists from Bermuda saw the potential of the ponds and the salt industry began.
-The ponds were developed into “salinas”, with low stone dividing walls splitting the brine into different stages of salinity.
+Sometime near the end of the 1600s, British colonialists from Bermuda recognized the potential of the ponds, and the salt industry began.
+The ponds were developed into salinas with low stone dividing walls splitting the brine into different stages of salinity.
 Windmill pumps and gates controlled ocean water input and movement.

-Production peaked at the start of the 1900s, when over 227 acres (92 hectares) of salinas were being utilized.
-Grand Turk was the base of export in the country, and at the height of production, about two million bushels (140 million pounds, or 64 million kg) of saltwere being shipped annually.
+Production peaked at the start of the 1900s, when over 227 acres (92 hectares) of salinas were being used on the island.
+At the height of production, about two million bushels (140 million pounds, or 64 million kilograms) of salt were being shipped from the country annually.

 The capital of the Turks and Caicos, Cockburn Town, formed naturally over the centuries.